 When we got to the summit, it was in fog, 42 degrees with 35 mph winds.
 It was cold.
 I was glad I had brought my fleece and pants legs with me, though they were in my pack so they weren't really doing much good at the time.

 We walked through the museum in the main building at the summit, and hung out in the food court for (I thought) entirely too long; we didn't start hiking until sometime after 9:30.
 By then, some of the fog had lifted, and the winds died down a little.
-It was still cold, though, but this time my fleece and pants legs were being useful.
+It was still a little cool, but I was warm enough.
 We took pictures at the summit, and then got started on our hike.

 As the clouds slowly dispersed, we got some great views of the neighboring mountains, and we took our time working our way down from summit, taking ample photos.